Advocacy is one of the 4 key objectives of our strategy, we are a loud and confident voice, working with Government and policy-makers in Westminster.

 Faces the Department of Education and Department for Business, Energy and Industrial Strategy (BEIS).

-The Digital, Learning and Skills Group brings together the expertise of Alliance members to influence education, volunteering and engagement policy, promote the role of the NGO heritage sector as a provider of world-leading educational programmes and opportunities for skills development, and act as a means of information exchange and best-practice sharing amongst members.
+The Skills, Education and Engagement Group brings together the expertise of Alliance members to influence education, volunteering and engagement policy, promote the role of the NGO heritage sector as a provider of world-leading educational programmes and opportunities for skills development, and act as a means of information exchange and best-practice sharing amongst members.

 They hope to collate best practice for advocacy and inspiration and act as a hub for collaboration amongst Alliance members.